 The Residential and Commercial Construction pathway provides learning opportunities for students interested in preparing for careers in construction and building design, performance, and sustainability.
-The standards focus on the manner in which residential and commercial structures are designed and built.
+The standards focus on the way residential and commercial structures are designed and built.
 The pathway includes instruction in the way in which these structures are built (Class B California License).